Meyaal/Game/README.md

 [W3Schools](https://www.w3schools.com/) Help with CSS Colors.

-[whatsdev](https://www.youtube.com/watch?v=qipq1BV5myU) This tutorial was very helpful for mig to build my game.
+[whatsdev](https://www.youtube.com/watch?v=qipq1BV5myU) This tutorial was very helpful for me to build my game.
 I followed it step by step.

 [Github](https://github.com/) Help with add a limited number of tries before the game is over and a message about who won the game.